mustardamus/env26/.opencode/command/commit.md

 temperature: 0.1
 ---

-First run the format command `make format` successfully.
+First run the lint command `make lint` successfully, then run the format command `make format` successfully.

 Then commit the code changes following these rules: